Want to combat a sedentary lifestyle? We’ve all heard the spiel…

 So, take those first steps towards better health.
 Talk to your doctor at your next visit about your activity level and how you can begin taking small steps towards better health.
-Find a doctor of chiropractic near you here.
+If you do not have a regular chiropractor, you can find a TCA member doctor here.

 REFERENCE: “Volume of Light Versus Moderate‐to‐Vigorous Physical Activity: Similar Benefits for All‐Cause Mortality?”
 Pedro F. Saint‐Maurice, Richard P. Troiano, David Berrigan, William E. Kraus, Charles E. Matthews.
 Journal of the American Heart Association.
 2018;7:e008815.
 April 2, 2018. http://jaha.ahajournals.org/content/7/7/e008815

 This article is being shared as part of TCA’s